Keyang/node-csvtojson/readme.md

 * **trim**: Indicate if parser trim off spaces surrounding column content. e.g. "  content  " will be trimmed to "content".
 Default: true
 * **checkType**: This parameter turns on and off whether check field type. default is true.
 * **toArrayString**: Stringify the stream output to JSON array.
 This is useful when pipe output to a file which expects stringified JSON array. default is false and only stringified JSON (without []) will be pushed to downstream.
 * **ignoreEmpty**: Ignore the empty value in CSV columns.
-If a column value is not giving, set this to true to skip them.
+If a column value is not given, set this to true to skip them.
 Default: false.
 * **workerNum**: Number of worker processes.
 The worker process will use multi-cores to help process CSV data.
 Set to number of Core to improve the performance of processing large csv file.
 Keep 1 for small csv files.
 Default 1.
 * **noheader**:Indicating csv data has no header row and first row is data row.
 Default is false.
 See [header row](#header-row)
 * **headers**: An array to specify the headers of CSV data.
 If --noheader is false, this value will override CSV header row.
 Default: null.
 Example: ["my field","name"].
 See [header row](#header-row)